stampery/office/README.md

 <<<<<<< HEAD
-# Add-in Command Demo Outlook Add-in for block chain
+# Outlook Add-in for block chain

-The Add-in Command Demo add-in uses the commands model for Outlook add-ins to add buttons to the ribbon.
+The Outlook Add-in for blockchain creates an outlook add in to create and validate emails on the blockchain using stampery.

 ## Prerequsites